- To safeguard its assets & liabilities

 A part of internal auditing is to check how the internal controls of a company are functioning.
 Internal controls are the controls placed by the management of the company that prevents an event from happening that can cause company some form of damage.
 Damages include some form of asset misappropriation.

-An example of internal control would be: A computer that has been password protected so that no unauthorized person can gain access.
+A computer that has been password protected so that no unauthorized person can gain access.

 Internal auditing also includes checking the inherent risks (such as checking a purchase trail from its origin until its payment) to find if there is a loophole that can be capitalized to someone’s advantage.